 With its majestic skyscrapers, high rise apartment buildings, and large corporate offices, New York City is home to more than 76,000 elevators.
 These elevators enable passengers to quickly and easily get from floor to floor without the hassle of climbing numerous sets of stairs.

 Unfortunately, elevator accidents are increasingly common in New York and are associated with a variety of different causes, such as a property owner’s failure to properly maintain the elevator.
 These accidents include elevators that lose power and suddenly plummet downward and elevators that malfunction, trapping passengers for hours.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our team of New York City personal injury attorneys were recognized by the Million Dollar Advocates Forum for assisting our clients with obtaining multi-million dollar settlements and verdicts.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of New York City personal injury attorneys were recognized by the Million Dollar Advocates Forum for assisting our clients with obtaining multi-million dollar settlements and verdicts.
 If you were injured in an elevator accident, call our New York lawyers today at (212) 986-7353 to schedule a free consultation.

 - Falls into the elevator shaft: A properly functioning elevator’s doors will only open when the elevator is in perfect alignment with the floor it has stopped on.
 However, if the elevator is broken and stalled above the landing or if a repair person is working on the elevator shaft, the shaft may be exposed, and an unfortunate accident may occur where an individual falls down the empty elevator shaft, causing severe injuries or even death.